decargroup/gvi_ws/readme.md

 # GVI Workspace

-A Python package for exactly-sparse gaussian variational inference (ESGVI) for batch state estimation in robotics.
+A Python package for exactly sparse gaussian variational inference (ESGVI) for batch state estimation in robotics.
 This workspace includes simulation tools, models, and the ESGVI solver built around the [`navlie`](https://github.com/decargroup/navlie) library.

 ## Project Structure
 ```